fergalquinn77/ci-project4-fq-linkbuilder/TESTING.md

 | &check; | I cannot delete the link of another user  |
 | &check; | I cannot toggle the link of another user  |

+# Further Testing

+- I tested that the page works in the different browsers: [Chrome](assets/images/game-chrome-display.jpg), [Safari](assets/images/game-safari-display.jpg), [Firefox](assets/images/firefox-testing-game.jpg).
+- I confirmed that this project is [responsive](docs/images/responsive.jpg), looks good and functions on all standard screen sizes using devtools device toolbar.
+- I confirmed all buttons are working right, executing the correct functions and displaying results correctly on the screen.

 [Back to Readme](README.md)